 Kirsty Gogan and Eric Ingersoll originally worked together at LucidCatalyst, a consultancy that helps clients develop thought leadership and innovative strategies to address climate change as well as human and economic development goals.
 Together with the LucidCatalyst team, they found themselves pursuing significant independent work which they saw as necessary to combat the climate crisis, but for which there was no active client.
 Such work included the Missing Link to a Livable Climate report, articles for publication, and frequent complimentary high-profile advocacy at events, conferences, and meetings aligned with reaching audiences and stakeholders.
 While taking on this work on their own time, Kirsty and Eric understood there was a need for a non-profit organisation to pursue similar, vital projects.
 Therefore, they founded TerraPraxis, to undertake innovative projects, including Repowering Coal, the dissemination of the Missing Link report about hydrogen-enabled synthetic fuels through short Insights reports and translations, etc. With the support of Founders Pledge, Anthropocene Institute, and other philanthropic funders, TerraPraxis is able to scale up the delivery of high impact strategies for climate and prosperity.
 TerraPraxis is among the few climate NGOs working on the "hard-to-decarbonise" sectors, partnering with academics and experts on innovative solutions.

-» Read this Vox article in which TerraPraxis has ben listed among seven of the most high-impact, cost-effective, evidence-based organizations fighting climate change.
+» Read this Vox article in which TerraPraxis was listed among seven of the most high-impact, cost-effective, evidence-based organizations fighting climate change.

 » Read this Impact article naming TerraPraxis as one of the most effective climate change non-profits.